-Diabetics should drink 1-2 cups of brewed coffee or 3-4 cups of black tea, equivalent to 200 mg of caffeine, which can increase blood sugar.
+Diabetics drinking 1-2 cups of brewed coffee or 3-4 cups of black tea, equivalent to 200 mg of caffeine, can increase blood sugar.

-Healthy people eat and drink coffee, tea, soda, chocolate... containing caffeine without affecting their health.
-However, diabetics who consume foods with a lot of caffeine will affect their blood sugar levels.
+Healthy people who eat or drink coffee, tea, soda, chocolate... containing caffeine usually do not experience any health effects.
+However, diabetics who consume foods high in caffeine will experience an increase in blood sugar levels.

-One study looked at people with type 2 diabetes who took a 250 mg caffeine pill with breakfast and another at lunch.
+One study looked at people with type 2 diabetes who took one 250 mg caffeine pill with breakfast and another at lunchtime.
 This was equivalent to drinking two cups of coffee with each meal.
 Their blood sugar levels were 8% higher than on days when they didn't take caffeine.
-The researchers explain this is because caffeine can affect the way the body responds to insulin - the hormone that allows sugar to enter cells and be used for energy.
+Researchers explain this because caffeine can affect the way the body responds to insulin, the hormone that allows sugar to enter cells and be used for energy.

 Caffeine can reduce insulin sensitivity.
 In people with type 2 diabetes, the body does not use insulin well.
 After meals, blood sugar levels rise higher than normal.
 Over time, high blood sugar can increase the risk of diabetes complications such as nerve damage or heart disease.